2nd Trimester

 Swollen feet and anklesIncreased blood volume and fluid retentionElevate feet when resting, avoid standing for long periods

-Braxton Hicks contractionsUterus “practicing” for labor — irregular, painless tighteningNormal.
+Braxton Hicks contractionsUterus “practicing” for labor — irregular, usually painless tighteningUsually harmless at this stage.
 Change position, drink water.
-If regular or painful, call your doctor
+If they become regular (more than 4–6 per hour), painful, or come with bleeding or fluid leaking, see your doctor the same day

 HeartburnGrowing uterus pushing stomach upward, relaxed esophageal sphincterSmall meals, avoid lying down right after eating, avoid spicy/fried food